 If you overload the cargo carrier, it will come with considerable problems in situations where you have to take sharp turns.
 The weight of the carrier is important from two perspectives.

-First, the roof of your car has a weight limit that is usually found in the owner’s manual.
+First, the roof rails of your car have a weight limit that is usually found in the owner’s manual, often 100 pounds/45KG.
 Secondly, the weight of the load impacts car maneuverability when cornering and if the load is too heavy or unbalanced, it can lead to accidents.
 This is why you need to ensure that the weight of your load does not exceed the maximum allowed weight on the roof of your car.

 If you are using a hitch-mounted rack, you also need to know that the extra weight can put pressure on the rear suspension and you will need to adapt the weight so that the car’s performance is not affected.
-Generally speaking, the weight limit is between 70 and 250 pounds, depending on the type of car you have and on the type of cargo carrier you use.
+Generally speaking, the weight limit is between 70 and 300 pounds, depending on the type of car you have and on the type of cargo carrier you use.
 There is often a chart, either with the rack, the hitch or in your owner’s manual, which will tell you how much weight you can put on the hitch (the “tongue”), depending on the passenger and cargo load inside your vehicle.

 2. Equally Distributed Weight